lee-hodg/singularity/README.md

 You can add in information like your name, address, email, telephone etc in the Personal section.
 This information is used to populate the  `CONTACT INFO` section near the contact form.
 If your Skype address is entered a link to begin a call to you will be added in the footer, and if you add your email a link to email you will be added in the footer.
 If you add the various social media available, links to these appear in the contact section and footer also.

+### Misc ###

+There are plenty of other features here that should be intuitive.
+You can your google analytics id to set up tracking, use the `Akismet` spam comment filtering service, change the number of search results appearing per page, and so on.

+## Page tree structure ##

+You will notice in the demo site that `Features`, `Portfolios`, `Testimonials`, `Contact-us` and `Pages` are simply `Link` objects, which should be added to the page tree and whose URLs should be set respectively to `#link-features`, `#link-portfolio`, `#link-testimonials` `#link-contact`  and `#`.
+These are included in the menus `Index top nav bar` and `Non-index top nav bar` but not the `Footer` menu in the demo (the `Non-index top nav bar` is just the top navigation bar but when the user is not on the index page).
+These links allow navigation to various sections of the one-page index page.

+One can then add Portfolio pages under the Portfolio link, and in turn Portfolio Item type pages under the Portfolio pages.
+One can also add Resume pages and About-us pages under the Pages link.

+Mezzanine allows you to drag and drop the order and hierarchy of your pages, so reorganization is easy.

 # Theme development guide #